Woodruff-Scientific-Ltd/PyFECONS/README.md

 Because of OS specific dependencies, in order to use PyFECONs on Mac M1 (and Windows?) you'll need to use conda dependency management in your project.
 See the steps below in the README for setting this up in your environment.

-TODO verify dependencies on Windows.
-For now consider using conda.

 ### Installing LaTeX

 LaTeX is an external dependency to the library since installation varies widely by OS.